 Meanwhile, the Milwaukee Bucks were looking to add another piece to enhance their chances of winning another championship after winning the organization’s first-ever NBA title in ’71.
-Despite going deep in the ’72 NBA Playoffs, losing to the Lakers in the WCF, Milwaukee was in possession of two first-round picks at No. 6 and No. 12 going into the NBA Draft.
+Despite going deep in the ’72 NBA Playoffs and losing to the Lakers in the WCF, Milwaukee possessed two first-round picks at No. 6 and No. 12 going into the NBA Draft.

 After taking Russ Lee – a 6-5 forward out of Marshall – the Bucks selected Julius Erving 12th overall but were soon faced with the pained truth that a 22-year-old had already committed to the Hawks.

 "Julius Erving has signed an agreement with the Atlanta Hawks that will become valid at the expiration of his contract with the Virginia Squires.
 Even if we do have to wait three years to get him, he's still worth it.
 He's just turned 22 and is one of the most exciting players I have ever seen."

 Bill Putnam, NBA

 On the other hand, the Bucks were convinced they owned the rights to Erving.
 That's when a real drama began.
 As both teams were going through extensive negotiations, trying to settle their disputes, a Georgia Superior Court judge ruled Erving's contract with the Virginia Squires "voidable, terminated and of no further force or effect," after which Julius joined the Hawks' training camp in preparation for the 72-73 NBA season.